tpalinski/slim-microtemplate/README.md

 # Slim Framework 4 Microtemplate

 This is a Slim microservice template based on the [Slim Skeleton](https://github.com/slimphp/Slim-Skeleton) template.
 Support for Doctrine 4 was added, along with some utility DTO parsing and .env file support with sensible default handling.
+There is also a lightweight APCU based cache implementation.

 ## Overview
 ### `app`